This page has moved to here!

 The pediatric clerkship consists of ambulatory and inpatient components.
 The goals are for students to acquire the basic knowledge, clinical and communication skills necessary to care for children from birth through adolescence.
 Students assess growth and development, develop skills necessary for diagnosis and initiation of management plans for acute and chronic illnesses.
 They continue to develop problem solving skills, oral, and written communication skills, and develop health promotion strategies.
 They gain an understanding of the role of the pediatrician in caring for patients and will develop knowledge of the influence of family, community and society on health care of children and adolescents.

-The Psychiatry Clerkship provides the opportunity to improve their knowledge of psychiatric illnesses and their management.
+The Psychiatry Clerkship provides the opportunity to improve their knowledge of psychiatric illnesses and substance use disorders that occur across the lifespan, including focus on prevention, management, and health promotion.
 Students recognize the signs and symptoms of psychiatric disorders, and the acute phase of response to pharmacological and psychotherapeutic interventions in largely inpatient, and some outpatient, settings.
-Through the didactics and clinical teaching, students will develop knowledge of the etiology and pathogenesis of psychiatric illnesses and gain understanding of the indications for, mechanisms of action of, and potential adverse effects of a variety of treatments for psychiatric disorders.
-Students will develop empathy for those suffering with mental illnesses and knowledge of the role that psychiatric conditions play in clinical practices in all specialties.
+Through the didactics and clinical teaching, students will develop knowledge of the etiology and pathogenesis of emotional-behavioral problems and gain understanding of the indications for, mechanisms of action of, and potential adverse effects of a variety of treatments for such disorders.
+Students will develop empathy for those suffering with mental illnesses and knowledge of the role that psychiatric conditions play in clinical practices across all specialties.
 (6 weeks)

 This longitudinal multidisciplinary curriculum is designed to support professional growth and to focus on topics that are important in all disciplines of medicine.
 This course includes topics of global health, palliative care, nutrition, patient safety, healthcare delivery and the economics of health care, complementary medicine, pain management, genetics, communication skills, and evidence based medicine.
-In the Professionalism, Communication, and Reflection Sessions (PCRII) Students continue to explore concepts of first discussed in the Professionalism, Communication and Reflection I course, with emphasis of application in the clinical setting
+In the Professionalism, Communication, and Reflection Sessions (PCRII) Students continue to explore concepts of Professionalism, Communication and Reflection I course, with emphasis on application in the clinical setting.

 Level 3 – Advanced Integration